strategineer/personal-website/content/books/2024-06-18/index.md

 params:
   isbn13: "9780356502588"
   year: "2014"
+slug: "9780356502588"
+star_rating: 5
 title: The First Fifteen Lives Of Harry August
-star_rating: 5
 ---

 A man dies and is reborn over and over again retaining the memories of his past lives.
 He's not alone.
 Hijinks ensue.